 - Create Benevolence: Ashoka believed in using the power he had as king (the same can be used by leaders with entrusted power) to make the conditions his people lived in better.

 - Provide Kindness to Prisoners: Although we take our legal system for granted today, it wasn’t always this way in history.
 Ashoka stated: “It is my desire that there should be uniformity in law and uniformity in sentencing.
 I even go this far, to grant a three-day stay for those in prison who have been tried and sentenced to death.
-During this time their relatives can make appeals to have the prisoners’ lives spared.
-If there is none to appeal on their behalf, the prisoners can give gifts in order to make merit for the next world, or observe fasts.”
+During this time, their relatives can make appeals to have the prisoners’ lives spared.
+If there is none to appeal on their behalf, the prisoners can give gifts to make merit for the next world or observe fasts.”
 (Pilar Edict Nb4 S. Dhammika)

 - Help Protect Nature: Although there is debate as to whether he had much power over this, Ashoka led by example and all but stopped hunting, killing, castration, and other activities that harmed and killed animals.

 - Encourage Religious Tolerance: The world Ashoka grew up in was a caste system, much like that of the historical Buddha.
 He created the example still used in Buddhist countries today (or aspire to be): all religions are respected.

 - “All religions should reside everywhere, for all of them desire self-control and purity of heart.”
 (Rock Edict Nb7 S. Dhammika)